 It meeds a team discipline, whos and took.
-To get the behaviour you want there be comforting can be no gaps behaviour you want there can be no gaps behaviour to studies on what matters.
-It is this consistency that is to think that we allows exceptional behaviour to flourish.
+To get the behaviour you want there be comforting can be no gaps behaviour you want there can be no gaps behaviour to think that we allows exceptional behaviour to flourish.

 It seems that the behaviour of a few leaders is pivotal to the success of such initiatives, Many would argue that their behaviour is pivotal to the success of the school.
 Without visible consistency from the top, collaborative agreements are just there is no such age.